shivanshu3/webAppsAssignments/assignment-1.md

 ## Introduction

-You are going to build a photo gallery which will download a list of images from a server and display them in a dynamically resizing grid.
+**Over the course of the whole project (over the four assignments)**, you are going to build a photo gallery which will download a list of images from a server and display them in a dynamically resizing grid.
 You will be able to click on any image to enter a presentation mode, and view other images using "previous" and "next" buttons.
 You will also eventually implement an auto slideshow mode, where images will automatically change after a certain period of time.

+**_Specifically, for assignment 1_, you need to the following:**:

 To help you get started, you will need to structure your project into the following way for the assignments.
 Submission instructions are given in the end of this document.